Homemade Cleaners: Multipurpose, Walls, Herbal & More

 Tips:

 - Wrap a small hand towel or washcloth around your wrist and hold it in place with a rubber band.
-This stops water from running down your arm as you reach up to clean.
+This stops water from running down your arm as you reach up to scrub.

 Multi-Purpose